anusii/healthpod/servers/pdf_analysis/README.md

 - PDF file too large

 **Solutions**:
+- The default timeout is set to 15 minutes (900 seconds), which should be sufficient for most reports
-- Wait longer (subsequent requests will be much faster)
+- Wait longer (subsequent requests will be much faster after the initial model loading)
-- Increase timeout settings
+- If still timing out, you can increase timeout settings further via the OLLAMA_TIMEOUT environment variable
 - Use a smaller model (e.g., qwen3:4b)

 ### 5. Insufficient Memory